Pledge for the Invisible Children

 275 years ago, a man called Thomas Coram set up Britain’s first home for abandoned children, to care for babies like James.

 Today, Coram still fights for vulnerable children.
-We find children like Ben loving adoptive families, we give vulnerable young people a safe place to live, and we fight for children’s rights.
+We find children like Ben loving adoptive families, we help vulnerable young people access safe housing, and we fight for children’s rights.